BorthakurAyon/snnpytorch/README.md

-A PyTorch based implementation of spiking neural network.
+A PyTorch based implementation of spiking neural network (SNN).

 Installation